 Wireless printing is not currently supported.

 Most brands and models of laptops can be used with the campus wireless network.
-Many models of Dell, Gateway, and HP brands running Windows XP SP3, Vista, Windows 7, and Apple devices models running OS X, have been tested successfully.
+Many models of Dell, Gateway, and HP brands running Windows Vista, Windows 7, and Apple devices models running OS X, have been tested successfully.

 What kind of network interface card should I use for wireless access?

 Any network interface card (NIC) that is stated to be 802.11A, 802.11G or 802.11N compatible will work.

 The most likely causes of this problem are:

 - Wireless NIC is not enabled